instructor-ai/instructor/docs/examples/planning-tasks.md

 # Example: Planning and Executing a Query Plan

-In this example, we will demonstrate how to use the OpenAI Function Call `ChatCompletion` model to plan and execute a query plan in a question-answering system.
-We will define the necessary structures using Pydantic and show how to execute the query plan step-by-step.
+This example demonstrates how to use the OpenAI Function Call ChatCompletion model to plan and execute a query plan in a question-answering system.
+By breaking down a complex question into smaller sub-questions with defined dependencies, the system can systematically gather the necessary information to answer the main question.

-!!! note "Motivation"
+!!! tips "Motivation"
-    Multishop q/a is iterative and may never end, by trying to plan the queryin one step we know we'll have a finite number of steps.
-It also helps us break apart questions to figure what we can or cannot answer with available data.
+    The goal of this example is to showcase how query planning can be used to handle complex questions, facilitate iterative information gathering, automate workflows, and optimize processes.
+By leveraging the OpenAI Function Call model, you can design and execute a structured plan to find answers effectively.

+     **Use Cases:**

+    * Complex question answering
+    * Iterative information gathering
+    * Workflow automation
+    * Process optimization

+With the OpenAI Function Call model, you can customize the planning process and integrate it into your specific application to meet your unique requirements.

 ## Defining the Structures